 The Firebox must have an active Application Control security subscription.

-To illustrate this type of configuration, we present an example of an existing firewall that protects a private network.
+In this example, we present an existing firewall that protects a private network.
 Because routing is managed by the existing network devices, the network behind the firewall can either be a single network or multiple subnets behind a router.
 The Firebox can apply Application Control rules to the traffic between the network users and the existing firewall, regardless of your network configuration.

-In this configuration example, the existing network uses these IP addresses:
+In this example, our existing network uses these IP addresses:

 To configure the Firebox, you only need to know the existing firewall IP address and an available IP address on the internal network that you can assign to the Firebox for management.
 As long as the Firebox is located between the network users and the firewall, the rest of the existing network topology does not affect the Firebox configuration.

-To emphasize this point, we provide two different existing network topologies: Flat Internal Network and Routed Internal Network.
-The same Firebox configuration file can be used for either topology.
+To illustrate this point, we provide two different existing network topologies: Flat Internal Network and Routed Internal Network.

 Topology 1 — Flat Internal Network